ROCm/hipTensor/README.md

   <build_dir>/bin/simple_permutation
 ```

-### Build Samples as external client
+### Build samples as external client

-The client application links to hipTensor library; therefore, you must install the
+The client application links to the hipTensor library; therefore, you must install the
 hipTensor library before building client applications.

 ## Build